 Program overview

 The Master's programs in Mechatronics Engineering at Ontario Tech University provide students with a comprehensive understanding of the key areas associated with this interdisciplinary field.
-The program integrates aspects of mechanical engineering, electrical engineering, software engineering, and controls, allowing students to explore various topics such as robotics, autonomous systems, bio-mechatronics, and artificial intelligence.
-This unique blend of disciplines prepares graduates for innovative careers in advanced technology sectors.
+The program integrates mechanical engineering, electrical engineering, software engineering, and controls, allowing students to explore various topics such as robotics, autonomous systems, bio-mechatronics, and artificial intelligence.
+This unique offering positions Ontario Tech University as one of the few institutions in Canada dedicated to Mechatronics Engineering, preparing graduates for innovative careers in advanced technology sectors.

-The Master's programs in Mechatronics Engineering consist of two distinct options: the Master of Engineering (MEng) and the Master of Applied Science (MASc).
+The Mechatronics Engineering program offers two distinct pathways: the Master of Engineering (MEng) and the Master of Applied Science (MASc).
 Each program has its own structure and duration:

 Featured Experiences

-• Hands-on learning opportunities through projects that integrate mechanical and electrical systems with real-time control.
+• Hands-on experience in interdisciplinary fields, combining mechanical and electrical systems with real-time control.

-• Collaboration with industry partners for real-world applications and internships.
+• Collaboration with industry partners for practical insights and real-world applications.

-• Participation in seminars and workshops led by experts in the field.
+• Participation in research seminars and workshops to enhance professional development.

 Career Options